Creating a perfect seed round with Leads, Follows, Angels and Random investors

 - In addition to the money, how else do you like to help your companies?

 An experienced investor (the kind you want) will be totally comfortable with these kinds of questions.
-They too are about expediency, getting to a YES or NO as quickly as they can and not wasting their or your time.
-Depending on their answers, you will get a pretty good sense of the kind of investor they are and in the best case, how likely they are to invest in your space and whether you think they can really help the company.
+They, too, are about expediency: getting to a YES or NO as quickly as possible and not wasting their or your time.
+Depending on their answers, you will get a pretty good sense of the kind of investor they are and, in the best case, how likely they are to invest in your space and whether you think they can really help the company.

-Assuming you think there is a good fit, continue the discussion about the business, opportunity, specifics…to get to a “yes, I think I would like to invest”.
-If they are a Lead, you can start working a term sheet, if they are a Follow, “collect” them for later and communicate this to them, something to the effect of “Hey T.A., I am really excited to work with you and I think you could add real value to our company.
-Right now, I am focused on finding our lead investor to get to solid terms, but I would love to pencil you in for (X, depending on their answer to normal check size) for the round, how does that sound?”
+Assuming you think there is a good fit, continue the discussion about the business, the opportunity, and the specifics to get to a “yes, I think I would like to invest.”
+If they are a Lead, you can start working toward a term sheet; if they are a Follow, “collect” them for later and communicate this to them, something to the effect of “Hey T.A., I am really excited to work with you, and I think you could add real value to our company.
+Right now, I am focused on finding our lead investor to get to solid terms, but I would love to pencil you in for (X, depending on their answer to normal check size) for the round.
+How does that sound?”
 At this point, consider them “soft-circled” and get back to finding the lead.

 Followers are not likely to become leaders, no matter how much you try to convince them.
 Too many entrepreneurs spend way too much time trying to make this conversion happen.
-If someone, who has not lead before, wants to step up, probe on experience, skills, desire… and plan to invest more time with them and your lawyers to get to a solid term sheet, but this is not the desired path.
+If someone who has not led before wants to step up, probe on experience, skills, desire… and plan to invest more time with them and your lawyers to get to a solid term sheet, but this is not the desired path.
 You really want an experienced Lead.

 After many meetings, you are likely to end up with a collection of Followers and finally, a LEAD!
 Woot!
-Get to a term sheet, get the Lead committed and then start closing the Followers.
+Get to a term sheet, get the Lead committed, and then start closing the Followers.
 Depending on where in the process you found the Lead, you may have a long or short list of potential Followers.
-Part of the job of the lead, is to bring more people to the table and in most cases they have many people who they’ve co-invested with before.
-Ask for introductions and use their leadership to close other people.
+Part of the job of the lead, is to bring more people to the table.
+Ask for introductions and leverage their leadership to close others.
 Assuming the lead has 25-50% of the round, Followers might close out the round or at least get to 75% before you need to go back to the well and look for new investors.

 But wait, there’s more.
-As you you diligently move through your known prospects, getting people to commit, “random” people will show up and express interest.
-These are likely people who have heard about you from some other investor, another entrepreneur, a press article…but they feel random.
+As you diligently move through your known prospects, getting people to commit, “random” people will show up and express interest.
+These are likely people who have heard about you from another investor, another entrepreneur, or a press article… but they feel random.
 As these investors are coming late in the round, you should have momentum with lots of others signed up, closing these Random investors much more quickly.
 Otherwise, rinse and repeat the process above, but be OK with Random happening.

-Finally, fundraising is a sales process so you need to keep momentum going with lots of prospects, closing when you can and continuing the conversation with others being clear, consistent and regular with your communications.
-Focus on the right things, the right people, the right process and you will close those Leads, Follows and Random investors to fund your own next big thing!
+Finally, fundraising is a sales process, so you need to keep the momentum going with lots of prospects, closing when you can, and continuing the conversation with others, being clear, consistent, and regular with your communications.